Dodgeball: A True Underdog Story: Production

+Ben Stiller's character, White Goodman, was an intentional copy-and-paste of his character Tony Perkis Jr. from the film Heavyweights.
+Stiller opted to simply redo his performance believing that no one had seen that film, but learned too late that the movie had a large cult following.
+He added that Perkis was "definitely a first or second cousin to [Goodman]" and had no regrets over doing an alternate portrayal of him.

 When the film was screened to test audiences, the original ending had Average Joe's lose to Globo Gym in the final match.
 After the ending was viewed negatively by the test audiences, the sudden death match and Average Joe's winning the dodgeball tournament were added alongside White going back to obesity.

 Copyright lawsuit

-In 2005, two New York City screenwriters, David Price and Ashoka Thomas, filed suit in federal court against Fox and Thurber, claiming copyright infringement of an unproduced screenplay they had written, Dodgeball: The Movie, by Thurber and Fox.
+In 2005, two New York City screenwriters, David Price and Ashoka Thomas, filed suit in federal court against Fox and Thurber, claiming the copyright of an unproduced screenplay they had written, Dodgeball: The Movie, was infringed upon by Thurber and Fox.
 They alleged there were a number of similarities in the plots of the two screenplays, and that Thurber may have had access to their screenplay, which was finished a month before his and submitted to an agent whose assistant he was acquainted with.
 Lawyers for the defendants dismissed some of the allegations as coincidental.
 They said that both screenplays were the work of writers who used common formulaic elements.
 Judge Shira Scheindlin denied the defense motion for summary judgment and ordered a jury trial.
 The suit was later settled out of court.

 Reception

 Box office

-In its first week, the film grossed over $29 million, and would go on to a domestic gross of $114.3 million, and a worldwide total of $167.7 million.
+In its first week, the film grossed over $29 million, and would go on to a domestic gross of $114.3 million, and a worldwide total of $168.4 million.